Requirements for a Bachelor of Arts in Communication

 Choose from one of eight Concentrations

-Communication majors are required to select one of eight concentrations which will focus their study of communication on: Advertising, Communication Studies, Journalism, Interactive Media/Game Studies, Public Relations/Organizational Communication, Radio, TV, Film or Sports Communication.
+Communication majors are required to select one of eight concentrations which will focus their study of communication on: Advertising, Communication Studies, Journalism, Public Relations or Sports Communication.
 These course requirements constitute a systematic study of the application of communication principles to a particular area of interest or specific profession.
 The courses which make up the communication concentration requirements provide a focus and depth of study for the communication student.

 Total Communication Concentration Courses 15-18 credits